PRODUCT FEATURE: APPLICANT HISTORY TRACE

 We will occasionally add additional aliases and addresses associated with the trace to the report for supplemental searches, depending on your service agreement.
 With this, we use the issuance date provided to review the applicant’s date of birth for consistency.
 Keep in mind, the trace includes database information which often contains spelling errors and mistakes; therefore, we find the information is useful but should never be used to make adverse decisions.

-If you are interested in learning more about adding additional names and addresses found in the trace, or confirming what you are receiving, please contact our Client Relations Team.
+Interested in learning more about adding additional names and addresses found in the trace, or confirming what you are receiving, please contact our Client Relations Team.

 For a full description of the change, refer to our notice sent February 18, 2019.
 View notice.

-These products can be confusing.
+Confused by these products?.
 Have questions or want to learn more?
 We invite you to attend our webinar on March 26th.
 Register for AHT, CBSV, and E-Verify, oh my!